jgazeau/shadocs/exampleSite/content/english/markdown/blockquote.md

 ## Nested blockquotes

-To define nested blockquotes, **add an extra greater than character at the beginning of each line to match the level of the blockquote** (always followed by a space for lines containing text).
+To define nested blockquotes, **add an extra greater-than character (>) at the beginning of each line to match the level of the blockquote** (always followed by a space for lines containing text).

 | Markdown | HTML | Rendering |
 | -------- | ---- | --------- |